Dragon Wars

-Dragon Wars is a fantasy role-playing video game developed by Rebecca Heineman and published by Interplay Productions in 1989 and distributed by Activision.
+Dragon Wars is a fantasy role-playing video game developed by Rebecca Heineman, published by Interplay Productions in 1989, and distributed by Activision.

 Gameplay

 The player starts the game with a party of four characters, who can be either the default characters or ones created by the player.
 Alternatively, the player may import characters from The Bard's Tale trilogy into Dragon Wars.
 During the game, the seven character slots can be filled with any combination of the starting characters, recruited characters, and summoned creatures.

 Plot

-The story from the back of the original box:
+The story from the back of the original box states:

 Development

 During the initial design process for Bard's Tale III: Thief of Fate, one of the designers came up with a list of enhancements and improvements for the game.
 With the possibility that Interplay would soon be parting ways with Electronic Arts, it was decided to save these for a future game and stick closer to the original engine, though the auto-mapping feature did make it into Bard's Tale III.

 These design improvements came in this next game, Dragon Wars.
 In essence, the game was a fusion of Bard's Tale and design philosophy pioneered in Wasteland.

-Until a month before release, the game was developed as Bard's Tale IV.
-However, the rights to the title were still held by Electronic Arts, and thus a new title and setting were needed for the game.
+Until a month before release, the game was developed as Bard's Tale IV, but the rights to the title were still held by Electronic Arts; thus, a new title and setting were needed for the game.
 It was derived in part from the Sumerian legends of Gilgamesh, with the chief villain of the game being named Namtar.
 Since to this point the game didn't feature any dragons, the new title meant that Heineman had to add one.

 Interplay advertisements displayed the slogan "Bard's Tale Fans Rejoice!" above the game's name, and mentioned Dragon Wars' ability to import Bard's Tale characters.
 The designers all felt it was a better game than Bard's Tale III, and indeed, better than any of the Bard's Tale series, but without the tie-in to the old title and without Electronic Arts marketing muscle, the game did not fare as well.

 To defend against pirated copies of the game, Dragon Wars included a collection of numbered paragraphs within their manual.
 Players would receive an in-game message (i.e. "Read paragraph 23"), and have to refer back to the printed material.
 The game is very difficult to play without references to the paragraphs, and many parts become meaningless.
 This form of security was widely used at the time.

-A sequel, Dragon Wars 2 was in the concept stage of development around the mid-1990s but it was cancelled because of the original's tepid sales figures and RPGs being out of style at the time.
+A sequel, Dragon Wars 2, was in the concept stage of development around the mid-1990s but was cancelled because of the original's tepid sales figures and RPGs being out of style at the time.